 The certification program requires fundamental knowledge across several core principles and practices specific to energy management in buildings and facilities.

-Participants in the Certified Energy Manager accreditation course will learn about:
+Participants in the Certified Energy Manager certification course will learn about:

 - Codes and Standards